-- The highest gun jumping fine so far was approx. 1 million USD (Simsmetal/Fairless, 16.09.2009, 09-42/1057-269).
-This concerned a foreign to- foreign transaction.
-It was not discovered by the Authority but was notified by the parties after closing. - There are several other foreign-to-foreign transactions where fines were imposed.
-See e.g. Longsheng 02.06.2011, 11-33/723-226; CVRD Canada Inc., 08.07.2010, 10-49/949-332; Flir Systems Holding/Raymarine PLC, 17.06.2010, 10-44/762-246; Georgia Pacific Corporation, Fort James Corporation, 29.12.2005, 05-88/1219-352. - There is to the knowledge of local counsel no fining decision concerning a foreign-to-foreign transaction involving a joint venture/target without activities or turnover in Turkey. - 11.
-For voluntary filing regimes (only), are there any factors not related to competition that might influence the decision as to whether or not notify?
+The highest gun jumping fine so far was approx. 1 million USD (Simsmetal/Fairless,

+- 16.09.2009, 09-42/1057-269).
+This concerned a foreign to-foreign transaction.
+It was not discovered by the Authority but was notified by the parties after closing. - The latest gun-jumping case involving a foreign-to-foreign transaction is BMW/Daimler/Ford/Porsche-Ionity decision of the Turkish Competition Board (28.07.2020, 20-36/483-211). - There are several other foreign-to-foreign transactions where fines were imposed.
+See e.g. Brookfield/Johnson, 30.04.2020, 20-21/278-132; Longsheng; 02.06.2011, 11-33/723-226; CVRD Canada Inc., 08.07.2010, 10-49/949-332; Flir Systems Holding/Raymarine PLC, 17.06.2010, 10-44/762-246; Georgia Pacific Corporation, Fort James Corporation, 29.12.2005, 05-88/1219-352. - In terms of thefining decisions concerning a foreign-to-foreign transaction involving a joint venture/target without activities or turnover in Turkey, BMW/Daimler/Ford/Porsche-IONITY (28.07.2020, 20-36/483-211) case is a recent example.
+The transaction in question concerned the establishment of IONITY in 2017, a full-function joint venture which is and has only been active in the EEA solely via charge point operation and never had any presence and/or activities in Turkey, between BMW, Daimler, Ford and Porsche (European Commission's decision in Case M.8376 BMW/Daimler/Ford/Porsche/JV).
+Prior to the formation of IONITY in 2017, the JV partners proceeded without notifying the transaction to the Authority, due to the notion that the formation of IONITY would not fall within the scope of the Authority's jurisdiction from a merger control standpoint due to the absence of any Turkey-related activities of IONITY.
+Eventually, although the Board unconditionally approved the 2020 transaction (Hyundai-IONITY, 24.07.2020, 20-35/457-203), the Board also rendered a separate decision where it also unconditionally approved the 2017 transaction and imposed administrative monetary fines on each of BMW, Daimler, Ford and Volkswagen corresponding to 0.1% of their annual Turkish turnovers in their 2019 financial years for the violation of the suspension requirement.

+12. For voluntary filing regimes (only), are

+there any factors not related to competition that might influence the decision as to whether or not notify?

 Not applicable.

-12. What is the substantive test applied by the relevant authority to assess whether or not to clear the merger, or to clear it subject to remedies?
+13. What is the substantive test applied by the relevant authority to assess whether or not to clear the merger, or to clear it subject to remedies?
+Are there different tests that apply to particular sectors?